 There is a lot of uncertainty about whether technology impacts kids’ social development, but it does open them up to developing or being subjected to detrimental behaviors.
 Among the most common of these is cyberbullying.
 This isn’t just concerning from the perspective that bullying can be undertaken anonymously and subject students to disruptive and dangerous abuse.
 When there is technology in every facet of their lives, including in the classroom, the student can feel as though these attacks are relentless and inescapable.
 Not only do teachers and parents need to be vigilant for the signs of cyberbullying, there must also be a focus on ensuring the classroom can be a safe space away from it.

 Aside from the prospect of bullying, there is the potential for students’ privacy to be impacted, too.
 Every time students interact with applications and websites there is the potential for their personal and behavioral data to be collected, shared, and sold.
 Sometimes this is undertaken legitimately by businesses, at others it may be stolen by cybercriminals.
 This opens them up not only to targeting by advertisers, but also potential fraudulent use of their identities.
 If technology is to be used in the classroom, there must also be an emphasis on teaching safe behavior, and how to protect themselves against these risks.

-Technology is an essential tool for K-12 students, as it plays such a central role in their lives.
+Technology is an essential tool for students from kindergarten to grade 12 as it plays such a central role in their lives.
 However, it is important to be fully aware of the various risks involved.
 Teachers and parents must work together to help students understand these, and be provided with the tools and knowledge to better mitigate the potential negative consequences.